-As the outgoing president of the International Association of Centers for Federal Studies (IACFS), the Chair co-organised its 2016 conference with the Centre of Multilevel Federalism at the Institute of Social Sciences, New Delhi, India.
-The conference took place from 16-18 November under the theme, 'The value of comparative federalism: the legacy of Ronald L. Watts', in honour of the world's foremost scholar on comparative federalism, who died in October 2015.
+In the international arena, the Chair, as the outgoing president of the International Association of Centers for Federal Studies (IACFS), co-organised its 2016 conference with the Centre of Multilevel Federalism at the Institute of Social Sciences, New Delhi, India.
+The conference took place from 16-18 November under the theme, 'The value of comparative federalism: the legacy of Ronald L. Watts', in honour of the world's foremost scholar on federalism, who died in October 2015.

-On the strength of the Chair's work on multilevel governance in Africa and South Africa, he was invited to share his knowledge and insights in Sri Lanka, Nepal and the Philippines.
-Political and socio-economic conditions in these Southeast Asian countries have strong similarities with those in Africa and South Africa, which suggests that the different regions' experiences of multilevel governance may have much in common.
+On the strength of the Chair's work on multilevel governance in Africa and South Africa, he was invited to share his knowledge and insights with Sri Lanka, Nepal and the Philippines.
+Political and socio-economic conditions in these Southeast Asian countries have strong similarities with those in Africa and South Africa, which suggests that the different regions' experiences of multilevel governance could be made to speak productively to each other.